Dr. Alo's Dietary Guidelines Correcting The 2026 USDA Guidelines

 Part III — Exercise: “Actual Fitness”

 Resistance training (metabolic priority): ≥2 days/week.
 Use 8–10 exercises covering major muscle groups.
-General health/hypertrophy: 8–12 reps near-fatigue.
+General health/hypertrophy: 8–12 reps near-failure.
 Strength focus: 1–6 reps heavier sets.
 Progress using the “2-for-2” rule (increase load ~2–10%).

 Aerobic training + daily movement (longevity priority): 150 min/week moderate or 75 min/week vigorous.
 Start with 7,500+ steps/day (then build).
 VO₂ max is strongly linked with longevity; consistent training is the lever.

 Read the "Actual Weight Loss" book, or download the Dr Alo App for a nice comprehensive exercise program for people of all levels.
+There is a beginner's program for the elderly, and at home only program with only two dumbbells, and a more advanced program for those who have access to a full gym.

 Part IV — Cardiovascular Prevention & Advanced Testing